rpyron/delim-SOM/README.md

 We provide a sample dataset and analysis for Seal Salamanders (_Desmognathus monticola_), which now represents two species in the Appalachian Mountains and Piedmont of the eastern United States, based on four datasets comprising a SNP matrix from Genotype-By-Sequencing (GBS) analysis, long/lat/elevation (xyz), environment (climate, hydrology, and ecoregion), and phenotype (17 linear morphometric measurements and larval spot count).

+All of the code here is given in _'monticola_models.R'_.
 The genetic, spatial, and environmental data come from 71 individuals from 71 sites, while the phenotypic data are expanded to include up to 163 specimens from those sites, with the mean of each measurement taken after size correction.
 The allele frequencies come from a GBS matrix of 5,174 SNPs and 10,526 alleles after trimming to 80% completeness.

 The climate variables are Level IV Ecoregion (https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states), HUC4 watershed (https://www.usgs.gov/national-hydrography/watershed-boundary-dataset), ENVIREM - monthCountByTemp10 (https://envirem.github.io/), and WorldClim - BIO15 (https://www.worldclim.org/data/bioclim.html).